Self-Explaining Hate Speech Detection with Moral Rationales: Acknowledgements

 \section{Acknowledgements}

-This research is derived from the Ph.D. work of the first author at the University of São Paulo (USP) and was further developed during her visiting researcher stay at the University of Southern California (USC), under the guidance of Dr. Morteza Dehghani and the Morality and Language Lab.
-We also thank Isadora Salles for her help with the annotation of HateBRMoralXplain.
+Part of this research was conducted during the first author’s Ph.D. at the University of São Paulo (USP) and further developed during her time as a visiting researcher at the University of Southern California (USC).
+The authors thank Dr. Morteza Dehghani and the Morality and Language Lab at the University of Southern California for their early guidance and support on this project.
+We also thank Isadora Salles for her assistance with the annotation of HateBRMoralXplain.
+Dr. Daryna Dementieva's work was supported by Prof Alexander Fraser's chair by the German Research Foundation (DFG; grant FR 2829/7-1).
+This research was partially supported by Google.
+Corresponding author: franciellealvargas@gmail.com.